tjumyk/sevenwonders/README.md

 ----------
 Google Code is shutting down, so I decided to move the source code here.

-I will try to fix some severe issues to make it runnable under the latest Java runtime and reorganize source files in Maven's flavour for the universal deployment , but this is only for the memory.
+I ~~will try to fix~~ (should have fixed) some severe issues to make it runnable under the latest Java runtime and reorganize source files in Maven's flavour for the universal deployment , but this is only for the memory.

 For other historical bug fixes and further improvements...
 I prefer a total rewrite if I have enough free time.